Counseling & Therapy

 Upon entering Beachside Rehab’s treatment program, each patient is assessed, and a unique treatment plan is created to tackle their specific needs.
 We consider everything from the patient’s medical history to mental health concerns, as well as their detox and nutritional requirements.

 With our low patient-to-therapist ratio, we ensure that each patient receives individual attention.
 One-on-one sessions with a professional therapist help patients to feel safe in a private environment.
-The patient can begin to examine and discuss issues they may not feel comfortable disclosing to others, and learn to let go of the feelings of guilt, shame, and anxiety surrounding their addiction.
+The patient can begin to examine and discuss issues they may not feel comfortable disclosing to others, and learn to let go of the feelings of guilt, shame, and anxiety surrounding their history.

 Relapse Prevention Group

-Sober living is not always a simple matter of ‘saying no’ to drugs and alcohol.
+For those who struggle with addiction, Sober living is not always a simple matter of ‘saying no’ to drugs and alcohol.
 Relapse is fairly common with recovering addicts, especially when they are faced with emotional upsets or difficult situations.

 Relapse Prevention Therapy (RPT) uses cognitive-behavioral principles to improve the patient’s chances at long-term sobriety, by teaching them effective coping strategies.
 RPT helps patients to identify their specific triggers, learn how to avoid triggers where possible, and how to manage their feelings when they have urges to return to substance abuse.